varingst/awesome-conky/README.md

-  conky            = <string>,     -- the string conky evaluates with conky_parse() background       = <table>,      -- background properties table updater          = <function>,   -- custom updater function
+  conky            = <string>,     -- the string conky evaluates with conky_parse() background       = <table>,      -- background properties table updater          = <function>,   -- custom updater function buttons          = <table>,      -- buttons to connect to the widget signals          = <table>,      -- signals to connect to the widget tooltip          = <table>,      -- tooltip for the widget
   <wibox property> = <value>       -- properties for the widgets
   {                          -- any number of child widgets:
     <conky declaration>,     -- nested conky widget declarations